Stocks rise on improving jobs data; AT&T, Tesla shine

 STIMULUS TALKS ONGOING

+Speaker of the House Nancy Pelosi told MSNBC that there would be additional talks regarding another stimulus package with Treasury Secretary Steven Mnuchin, adding that both sides want a deal and that "pretty soon, [they'd] be ready to put pen paper."

-On stimulus, Wednesday, lawmakers appeared to make a breakthrough on the next round of fiscal stimulus, but the timing is still uncertain.
+On Wednesday, lawmakers appeared to make a breakthrough on the next round of fiscal stimulus, but the timing is still uncertain.

 White House Chief of Staff Mark Meadows signaled to FOX Business a deal is near.
 “I can tell you the negotiations have entered a new phase which is more on the technical side of trying to get the language right if we can agree upon the numbers," Meadows told Maria Bartiromo.
 "We’re still apart.
 Still a number of issues to work on, but the last 24 hours have moved the ball down the field.”

-On MSNBC, Speaker of the House Nancy Pelosi also said there are hopes for a deal, noting she intends to resolve the "appropriations piece" of the bill Wednesday afternoon.

-This as COVID-19 cases tick higher.
+This comes as COVID-19 cases tick higher.
 According to the latest data from Johns Hopkins University, new infections of COVID-19 grew at the fastest rate in nearly three months, with more than 60,000 new cases reported on Tuesday.

 Additionally, New York, which was one of the early epicenters of the pandemic, said it had more than 2,000 new cases on Wednesday, the highest number since May.